Resolve your Mac’s SMART hard disk error

-Press Scan, now wait for the scan to complete, then press Run.
+Click Scan, now wait for the scan to complete, and click Run.

 It's never a fun day when a SMART hard disk error darkens your door, but hopefully, you can troubleshoot and hopefully save your disk and your data through these tips.
 Regular maintenance and regular backups will always put you in a better position for any future disk failures.